-11. Plaintiff's investigation shows that the telltale signs of an illegal counterfeiting ring are present in the instant action.
+11. Plaintiffs' investigation shows that the telltale signs of an illegal counterfeiting ring are present in the instant action.
 For example, Schedule A shows the use of store names by the Defendant Internet Stores that employ no normal business nomenclature and, instead, have the appearance of being made up, or if a company that appears to be legitimate is used, online research shows that there is no known address for the company.
-Thus, the Defendant Internet Stores are using fake online storefronts designed to appear to be selling genuine Plaintiff's products, while selling inferior imitations of Plaintiff's products.
+Thus, the Defendant Internet Stores are using fake online storefronts designed to appear to be selling genuine Plaintiffs' products, while selling inferior imitations of Plaintiffs' products.
 The Defendant Internet Stores also share unique identifiers, such as design elements and similarities of the counterfeit products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal counterfeiting operation.
-Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's registered trademarks, as well as to protect unknowing consumers from purchasing unauthorized GODZILLA Products over the internet.
+Plaintiffs are forced to file this action to combat Defendants' counterfeiting of Plaintiffs' registered HULA-HOOP Trademark, as well as to protect unknowing consumers from purchasing unauthorized HULA-HOOP Products over the internet.

-12. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts significant business in Illinois and this judicial district, and the acts and events giving rise to this lawsuit of which each Defendant stands accused were undertaken in Illinois and this judicial district.
+12. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts significant business in Illinois and in this judicial district, and the acts and events giving rise to this lawsuit of which each Defendant stands accused were undertaken in Illinois and in this judicial district.
 In addition, each defendant has offered to sell and ship infringing products into this judicial district.

-THE PLAINTIFF
+THE PLAINTIFFS